-The production and operation processes of the Group does not involve substantial water usage.
-Our water consumption is mainly for daily use and the Group did not face any problem in sourcing water that was fit for its purpose.
+The production and operation processes of the Group do not involve substantial water usage.
+The Group's water consumption is mainly for daily use and the Group did not face any problem in sourcing water that was fit for its purpose.
 During the Reporting Period, consumption of water resources are as follows:

-Natural resources Unit 2022 2021
+Natural resources Unit 2023 2022

-Water $\mathrm{m}^{\mathrm{3}}$ 11,367 8,739
+Water m 3 9,834 11,367

-Water intensity m3/million dollars of revenue 201 79
+Water intensity m 3 /million dollars of revenue 16 201

 The Group has established the water separation system and recycling program for the production lines at plants to reduce water consumption.
-Water conservation signs are placed conspicuous places in the workplace to raise staff's awareness.
-Water consumption of the Group during the Reporting Period increased by around 30% due to the Group underwent more frequent cleaning and disinfection in its business premises amid in response to COVID-19.
-The Group targets to reduce its water consumption by 5% by 2027 through by implementing the following practices:
+Water conservation signs are placed in conspicuous places in the workplace to raise staff's awareness.
+The decrease of water consumption during the Reporting Period compared to the previous year was mainly due to the reduced use of office under the pandemic movement control measures in the PRC.
+The noticeable decrease in consumption intensity was caused by the significant increase in the Group's revenue during the Reporting Period.
+The Group targets to reduce its water consumption by 5% by 2027 on the 2022 basis through by implementing the following practices: